This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 350 degree F and grease a 13″x9″ baking pan with cooking spray.

 - Bring a large pot of water to a boil.
 Scrub potatoes and place them, whole, into the boiling water for 20-25 minutes.
-They don't need to be fully cooked, but should be easily pierced with a sharp knife.
+They should be easily pierced with a sharp knife but not falling apart.
 Remove from the water and let sit until cool enough to handle.

 - Meanwhile, make the cheese sauce.
 Melt butter in a medium saucepan over medium heat.
-Whisk in flour and cook, whisking constantly, until flour is golden brown; about 2 minutes.
-Stir in milk and cook, stirring often, until thickened; about 2-3 minutes.
-Remove from heat and stir in shredded cheese.
+Whisk in flour and cook, whisking constantly, until golden brown (about 2 minutes).
+Stir in milk and cook, stirring often, until thickened (about 2-3 minutes).
+Remove from heat and stir in 2 cups of shredded cheese until melted.
 Season with salt and pepper.

 - Gently peel potatoes and slice into ⅛ inch rounds.

-- Place ⅓ of the potatoes overlapping in a single layer in the baking dish, seasoning with salt and pepper.
-Spoon about ⅓ of the cheese sauce on top of the potatoes.
-Repeat for two more layers.
-Pour all of the remaining cheese sauce over the top layer of potatoes.
-Spread to ensure all of the potatoes are covered.
+- Layer ⅓ of the potatoes in the baking dish, overlapping slightly.
+Season with salt and pepper, then spoon about ⅓ of the cheese sauce on top.
+Repeat for two more layers, finishing with remaining sauce.
+Make sure all potatoes are covered.

-- Sprinkle with ½ cup shredded cheddar (if desired) and paprika (about ⅛ teaspoon, just for color).
+- Sprinkle with remaining ½ cup shredded cheddar and paprika (about ⅛ teaspoon, for color).

-- Bake in the 350 degree oven for 20-25 minutes, or until sauce is bubbly.
+- Bake for 20-25 minutes, or until sauce is bubbly and top is lightly golden.

-- Garnish with fresh chopped chives or parsley, if desired.
+- Garnish with fresh chopped chives or parsley if desired.
 Serve immediately.

 Notes